Noa-Patchornik/protfolio/CONTRIBUTING.md

 ## 🧑‍💻 Submit a Pull Request

-> [!NOTE]
-> Once you're ready, submit a PR to `main`.
+When you're done, [submit a PR](https://github.com/madhurimarawat/Portfolio-Templates/pulls) to `main`.

-* Include a short and clear description.
+* Use the official PR template → [`.github/PULL_REQUEST_TEMPLATE.md`](https://github.com/madhurimarawat/Portfolio-Templates/blob/main/.github/PULL_REQUEST_TEMPLATE.md)
-* Mention if the template supports dark mode or themes.
+* Mention if your template supports **dark mode**
-* Attach the preview screenshots and demo link.
+* Include preview image(s) and demo link

 ## 💌 Need Help?

-Feel free to **open an issue** or reach out directly if:

-* You're unsure where to add your theme.
+Open an issue using the [Issue Template](https://github.com/madhurimarawat/Portfolio-Templates/issues) if you:

+* Need guidance
-* Want design feedback.
+* Want design feedback
-* Need a base to start with.
+* Are unsure where to start

+🔹 **Issue Templates Available:**

+* 🆕 [New Template/Theme Request](https://github.com/madhurimarawat/Portfolio-Templates/issues/new?template=new-template-theme-request.md) – Propose a new theme or layout
+* 🛠️ [Bug Report](https://github.com/madhurimarawat/Portfolio-Templates/issues/new?template=bug_report.md) – Report any issues or glitches
+* 💡 [Feature Request](https://github.com/madhurimarawat/Portfolio-Templates/issues/new?template=feature_request.md) – Suggest improvements or additions
+* 🧪 [Example Usage Submission](https://github.com/madhurimarawat/Portfolio-Templates/issues/new?template=example-usage-submission.md) – Share how you're using the template

 Thanks for contributing! 🌟
 Let’s build a vibrant collection of creative, professional portfolios. 🎨🚀